psu-epl/psu-epl.github.com/doc/equip/laser/K-40/index.md

     ![](img1/image_1.png)

 1. This will generate filename-tcream.dxf and filename-bcream.dxf files in the folder containing your filename.brd file.
+The tcream file is the top stencil, and the bcream file is the bottom stencil for two layer boards.

     a.
 Note: DXF files do not typically encode units.
 This DXF exporter assumes millimeters.